Koma1867/Soomi-V1-Chess-engine-in-golang/README.md

 ## Current Issues
 - Insufficient Material: The engine doesn't automatically detect insufficient material draws (like King vs King), so it might continue playing in drawn positions.
-- Move Generation: The move generator occasionally produces illegal pawn double pushes.
-These are correctly rejected by the legality check, so they don't affect gameplay, but it's a quirk.

 ## License
 Free to distribute and modify.
 Please credit the original author (Otto Laukkanen) if you use this code.